nauam/Courses/docs/learning/howto/welcome-project-starter.md

 # How to Get the Welcome Project Up and Running

-The QW Control Welcome Projects are sample projects that show how to configure and use QW Control.
+The Rundeck Welcome Projects are sample projects that show how to configure and use Rundeck.
 In this guide we show you how to set up, start and run the key parts of the Welcome Projects.

-There are two Welcome Projects, a Community Welcome Project focused on the QW Control Open Source and a Welcome Project focused on QW Control Enterprise.
+There are two Welcome Projects, a Community Welcome Project focused on the Rundeck Open Source and a Welcome Project focused on Rundeck Enterprise.
 Once you have the environment set up, you will want to follow the steps in the [Getting Started Tutorial](/learning/tutorial/preparing.md).

 ### Disclaimer

-The Welcome Projects are meant to show users how QW Control works and are not designed to be used in production.
+The Welcome Projects are meant to show users how Rundeck works and are not designed to be used in production.
 Some of the setup/installation methods used in this environment are not recommended for production deployments.
 Do not run this environment for production purposes or with sensitive data.
-For installation best practices follow our documentation ([https://docs.qwcontrol.com/docs/](https://docs.qwcontrol.com/docs/)) site and guidance from our world-class Support team.
+For installation best practices follow our documentation ([https://docs.rundeck.com/docs/](https://docs.rundeck.com/docs/)) site and guidance from our world-class Support team.

-## QW Control Basic Terminology
+## Rundeck Basic Terminology

-Before starting, knowing basic QW Control terminology is useful.
+Before starting, knowing basic Rundeck terminology is useful.
 All basic concepts are summarized [here](/learning/tutorial/terminology.md).

 ### Pre-requisites